What is Snap?

 The Snap packages are automatically update by default.
 You can also update it manually using the command line.
 To find out the available updates for the packages, execute:

 Use the below command to update snap packages on your system.

 sudo snap refresh

-Snapd also allows to revert any package to the previously installed versions.
+Snapd also allows reverting any package to the previous version.
 If you accidentally updated for the package or you don’t like the upgraded package.
 Use the following command to revert any package:

 sudo snap revert <package_name>